lihikaspi/MusicRecSystem/project_data/README.md

 # Yambda Dataset Downloader

-This folder contains a Python utility for downloading and saving the [Yandex Yambda dataset](https://huggingface.co/datasets/yandex/yambda) in Parquet format.
+This folder contains Python utilities for downloading, inspecting, and analyzing the [Yandex Yambda dataset](https://huggingface.co/datasets/yandex/yambda) in Parquet format.
 The scripts allow you to download the dataset, inspect the files, and compute basic statistics.
-You can select the dataset size (`50m`, `500m`, or `5b`) and save all interaction and metadata files locally.
+The dataset size, type, and save directory are configured via a Python `config.py` file in the parent folder.

 ---